Keillers Park murder: Confessions

-The two suspects at first denied any involvement in Meddour's death, but after he was remanded on probable cause, Nödtveidt eventually made a confession.
-His account started the night of 21 to 22 July 1997, which he spent drinking at various pubs and clubs in Gothenburg, along with Vlad and two other friends.
-In the early morning, the two other friends headed back home, while Nödtveidt and Vlad started roaming in the city centre.
-Next to a park locally known as a meeting place for gay men, they were accosted by a stranger, who at the sight of their clothes, asked them if they were Satanists, and told them he wanted to learn about this cult.
-At first, Nödtveidt and Vlad tried to push back the unknown man, but he insisted.
-This was how they came to know Meddour.
+The two suspects at first denied any involvement in Meddour's death, but after he was remanded on probable cause, Nödtveidt eventually made a confession, also naming Vlad in the story.
+On the night of 21 July 1997, he drank at various pubs and clubs in Gothenburg and used amphetamine along with Vlad and two other friends.
+In the early morning of 22 July, the two other friends headed home, while Nödtveidt and Vlad roamed the city centre.
+Next to a park locally known as a meeting place for gay men, they were approached by a stranger, who at the sight of their clothes, asked them if they were Satanists, and told them he wanted to learn about this cult.
+At first, Nödtveidt and Vlad tried to push back the unknown man, Meddour, but he insisted.

-The two friends eventually invited Meddour to follow them to Nödtveidt's home.
-While on the way, Meddour's behaviour and speech made clear he was a homosexual, which made Nödtveidt and Vlad feel angry and offended.
+The two friends eventually invited Meddour to Nödtveidt's home.
+Meddour's behaviour and speech made clear he was a homosexual, which made Nödtveidt and Vlad angry and offended.
 Once they reached Nödtveidt's home, Meddour appeared scared and refused to step in.
 Nödtveidt and Vlad then suggested continuing their discussion about Satanism at Keillers Park.
-The three men hit the streets again, but before they left, Nödtveidt entered his flat to pick up the pistol and the Taser.
+Before they left, Nödtveidt entered his flat to pick up the pistol and the Taser.
 Once at Keillers Park, Vlad took the Taser from Nödtveidt, and tried unsuccessfully to immobilise Meddour.
 Meddour attempted to run away, but his escape was cut short when Vlad shot a first bullet in his back, followed by a second bullet in his head.

 When faced with his contradictions, Vlad also confessed to the murder.
 His version of the events was very similar to Nödtveidt's, apart from one significant difference: according to him, Nödtveidt was the one who had held the gun, and who had pulled the trigger twice.

 Background

-The investigation led the Gothenburg police into the world of black metal and Satanism.